sghaskell/integrations/collectd-postgresql/README.md

 ### INSTALLATION

+1. Installing the plugin:
-1. On RHEL/CentOS and Amazon Linux systems, run the following command to install this plugin:
+    * On RHEL/CentOS and Amazon Linux systems, run the following command to install this plugin:

           yum install collectd-postgresql

-   On Ubuntu and Debian systems, this plugin is included by default with the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd)[](sfx_link:sfxcollectd).
+    * On Ubuntu and Debian systems, this plugin is included by default with the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd)[](sfx_link:sfxcollectd).

 1. Download SignalFx's [sample PostgreSQL configuration file](https://github.com/signalfx/integrations/blob/master/collectd-postgresql/10-postgresql.conf) to `/etc/collectd/managed_config`.